Menu ≡

 Penalties

-Elligible employers who are not enrolled in MyCTSavings or a qualifying plan past their respective deadlines may face civil action.
+Eligible employers who fail to enroll in MyCTSavings or a qualifying plan by the deadline may face civil action.

 Hawaii